 - Consider offering to make the restrictive covenant inoperable if the employee is terminated without cause during the first two years after the agreement is signed.
 (Of course, this approach would leave you with less protection.)

 - Consider offering to enter into a fresh restrictive covenant (in exchange for cash or some other valuable consideration) at the time an employee separates from employment.

 We will provide more detailed coverage of this ruling in an upcoming issue of Illinois Employment Law Letter.

 Steven L. Brenneman is an editor of Illinois Employment Law Letter and a partner with Ford & Harrison LLP in Chicago.
 If you wish to learn more about this decision or discuss how it may affect you, please contact him at 312-960-6111 or email@example.com or contact the Ford & Harrison attorney with whom you normally work.

-Excerpted from Illinois Employment Law Letter, and written by attorneys at the law firm of Ford & Harrison LLP.
+Excerpted from Illinois Employment Law Letter, and written by attorneys at the law firms of Fox, Swibel, Levin & Carroll, LLP, and Ford & Harrison LLP.
 ILLINOIS EMPLOYMENT LAW LETTER does not attempt to offer solutions to individual problems but rather to provide information about current developments in Illinois employment law.
 Questions about individual problems should be addressed to the employment law attorney of your choice.
-Contact the attorneys at Ford & Harrison LLP.